gkinsman/QuickFormat/readme.md

 A tiny .NET Core 3.1 app that pulls JSON from the clipboard and formats it.

+## Goal
+To replace formatting json with jsonlint.com with something local and not in a web browser.
+Could add support for other document types too!

 ## Usage
 Clone the repo, run `Publish.ps1` from the root, and run `out\QuickFormat.App.exe`.
 Pin that to the taskbar and it will always open the latest published version.